roamingowl/gh-workflow-dispatch-example/README.md

 # GitHub workflow dispatch example

+>[!NOTE]
+> This is an example repo to my article [Maximum of twenty unique reusable workflows limit](https://jurajsim.hashnode.dev/maximum-of-twenty-unique-reusable-workflows-limit) on Hashnode

 When using reusable workflows in GitHub Actions, there is currenlty a limit of [max.
 20 unique workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows#limitations) you can use.
 If you add more than 20 workflows, you will get an error message like this: